equinor/data-modelling-tool/docs/code_generators.md

 # Code Generator

-DMT can generate code from you'r blueprints.
-This is useful for being able to programatically interact with you'r modells.
-For example; creating 10k entities of a complex model based on data from an excel sheet.
+DMT can generate code from your blueprints.
+This is useful for being able to programmatically interact with your models.
+For example; creating 10k entities of a complex model based on data from an Excel sheet.
 If you also need storage for your models, or making them available for searching and viewing in the DMT web application, [DMT Python3 Library](https://equinor.github.io/dmt-py/) can help with that.

 To download generated code for some blueprints;

 1. Navigate to the "Blueprints" page in the DMT app
 2. Right-click any package or blueprint
-3. Select "Generate Code" and choose you'r code generator
+3. Select "Generate Code" and choose your code generator

 ![custom_code_generator](./custom_code_generator.png)

 ## Custom Code Generator

 DMT currently ships with one Python3 code generator ([read more](docs/standard_code_gen.md)).
-This might not suit you'r needs (either you need a different language, or some special feature on the code itself), so DMT supports plugable code generators.
+This might not suit your needs (either you need a different language, or some special feature on the code itself), so DMT supports plugable code generators.
 The code generators can be written in any language, and generate code in any language.

 To use your own code generator, follow these steps;